* Israeli official says request turned down

 Netanyahu’s relations with Obama have been tense because of Iran and other issues, such as Jewish settlement building in the occupied West Bank.

-But he has never framed his differences with Obama - who has pledged he will "always have Israel’s back” and has not ruled out military action against Iran if all else fails - in moral terms.
+But he has never framed his differences with Obama - who has pledged he will “always have Israel’s back” and has not ruled out military action against Iran if all else fails - in moral terms.

-Netanyahu's office had offered a solution to the leaders' scheduling problems by having him visit Washington before his U.N. speech on Sept.
-28, the Israeli official said.
-The White House did not accept the idea.
+Netanyahu’s office had offered a solution to the leaders’ scheduling problems by having him visit Washington before his U.N. speech on Sept.
+28, but the White House did not accept the idea, the Israeli official said.

 There was no immediate comment from the Romney campaign, which had curtailed its public statements out of respect for the 11th anniversary of the Sept.
 11, 2001, attacks.

-Netanyahu's harsh comments on Tuesday followed U.S. Secretary of State Hillary Clinton's remarks on Monday that the United States would not set a deadline in further talks with Iran, and that there was still time for diplomacy to work.
+Netanyahu’s harsh comments on Tuesday followed U.S. Secretary of State Hillary Clinton’s remarks on Monday that the United States would not set a deadline in further talks with Iran, and that there was still time for sanctions and diplomacy to work.
 Clinton - instead of Obama - will meet Netanyahu at the United Nations later in September, the White House said.

 U.S. Defense Secretary Leon Panetta said on Tuesday that Washington would have little more than a year to act to stop Iran if it decided to produce a nuclear weapon.